fabceolin/cypher-workbench/README.md

 * *ui*: contains the React UI
 * *docker*: build scripts to bundle the API and UI as docker containers

-To run the code locally, you will need to do 3 things:
+You can run Cypher Workbench in two ways:
+1. Using Docker Compose (recommended for quick setup)
+2. Building and running the components individually

+### Quick Start with Docker Compose
+The easiest way to get started is to use the provided Docker Compose configuration:

+1. Clone this repository
+2. Navigate to the repository root directory
+3. Run `docker-compose up -d`

+This will:
+- Start a Neo4j database
+- Automatically initialize the database with required constraints and data
+- Build and start the API service
+- Build and start the UI service with proper configurations

+Once all services are running, access Cypher Workbench at http://localhost.

+To log in, use:
+- Email: `admin`
+- Password: `neo4j`

+### Individual Setup
+If you prefer to run the components separately, you'll need to:

-* Setup a Neo4j database
+1. Setup a Neo4j database
-* Build and configure the *api*
+2. Build and configure the *api*
-* Build and configure the *ui*
+3. Build and configure the *ui*

-### Setup a Neo4j database
+#### Setup a Neo4j database
 You will need to setup an Aura instance or a Neo4j database to use as the backend storage for Cypher Workbench.

 * If you are running Aura or Neo4j Community, you will use the default database `neo4j`.